 Really, how hard would it have been?

 “Hey, Mark, but wait, really, look at this thing.
 Look at Chief Wahoo.
 Really, how could this possibly honor a Native American or anyone?
 You know what happened to Sockalexis when he played for Cleveland, don’t you?
 And look, don’t you think Wahoo looks a lot more like these caricatures of Jews that were used to reinforce a program for their extinction in Nazi Germany, or these caricatures of black people that were used to reinforce segregation under Jim Crow?
 Wahoo was made at exactly the same time as these other caricatures, Mark.
 And look at this cartoon that was in the Plain Dealer on the day they announced that the team would be named “Indians.”
-Doesn’t this bother you?
-Shouldn’t it bother everyone?
+Slavery, patriarchy and the divine right of kings were pretty well established traditions, too.
 Why in god’s name does Cleveland still have this thing as an official symbol of anything?”

 But of course, WKNR’s practice of hosting press conferences for the local ballclubs has been good enough business for Rizzo, which is why he’s the one who gets to talk to Shapiro in the first place.